YukanQ/analog-computing/README.md

 ![LTSpice example](./img/Integrator-HV-Copyright-2013-Linear-Technology-Inc.jpg)

-In the past there have been occasional such attempts when Aplle IIe, C64 etc. were new.
+In the past there have been occasional attempts to simulate an analog computer when Aplle IIe, C64 etc. were new.

 In popular computer and electronic magazines of that time you can find things like this one from popular electronics december 1961: